Skip to main content

 At this point, MIG_mose works as a command-line interface tool (CLI).
 There are several flags available to provide a user-friendly way to interact with MIG_mose.
 Below the available options are listed:

-• Description: This option allows the user to specify the path to the directory containing the .docx files for the MIGs (Message Implementation Guides).
+• Description: This option allows the user to specify the path to a edi-energy-mirror-like repository which contains .docx files for the MIGs (Message Implementation Guides) in subdirectories structured by the format version.

 • Message Format (-mf, --message-format):